 Aqua (color) "water") is a variation of the color cyan.
 The normalized color coordinates for the two web colors named aqua and cyan are identical.
 It was one of the three

-Powder blue above examples, the list of X11 color names defines powder blue as a palecyan shade, RGB(176,224,230), as shown here.
-This is the colour which is displayed
+Powder blue the above examples, the list of X11 color names defines powderblue as a palecyan shade, RGB(176,224,230).
+This is the colour displayed by a web browser

-Magenta of ink used in color printing by an inkjet printer, along with yellow and cyan, to make all other colors.
-The tone of magenta used in printing is called
+Magenta colors of ink used in color printing by an inkjet printer, along with yellow, cyan, and black to make all other colors.
+The tone of magenta used in printing

 Shades of azure depicted as a palecyan or whitish cyan rather than a shade of azure.
 In an artistic context, this color could also be called azure mist or cyan mist.
 In this